 Pollinator Value of Major Wheeler Honeysuckle (Lonicera)

-Major Wheeler Honeysuckle (Lonicera) is a major attractant to both butterflies and hummingbirds.
+Major Wheeler Honeysuckle (Lonicera) is a major attractant to butterflies, bees, and hummingbirds.
 The tubular red blooms will become one of the most popular hummingbird flowers in your neighbourhood!
 As a USA-native plant, this climbing vine is an important nectar source for pollinators.

 Lonicera sempervirens flower first on the previous year’s growth.
 Flower buds grow in autumn and remain dormant over winter, blooming in spring.
 For the most abundant blooming, prune this honeysuckle right after the big springtime show of blooms.
 Removing spent flowers encourages the vine to set new flower buds and continue blooming throughout summer.